1993 Tour de France

-The 1993 Tour de France was the 80th edition of the Tour de France, taking place from 3 to 25 July.
+The 1993 Tour de France was the 80th edition of the Tour de France, taking place between July 3-25, 1993.
 It consisted of 20 stages, over a distance of 3714 km.

 The winner of the previous two years, Miguel Induráin, successfully defended his title.
 The points classification was won by Djamolidine Abdoujaparov, while the mountains classification was won by Tony Rominger.